-sulfonate, PFOA (1,000,000 μg/L) Phytoremediation PFOA, PFOS, and 26 other PFAS Green solution if demonstrated effective.
+sulfonate, PFOA (1,000,000 μg/L) Phytore PFOA, PFOS, and 26 other PFAS Green solution if demonstrated effective.
 Limited evidence of effectiveness.
 Disposal of foliage and harvested materials.
-Demonstrate for practical 12.4.6 High-energy electron beam (eBeam) PFOA and PFOA Commercialized for food processing Uncertain scale-up for PFAS and unproven for treatment of other PFAS.
+Demonstrated capacity for practical use.
+D (Zhang, Zhang, and Liang 2019) 12.4.6 High-en beam (ei ergy electron PFOA and PFOA Commercialized for food processing Uncertain scale-up for PFAS and unproven for treatment of other PFAS.
 Unknown.
-Demonstrat applicability suitability fo 12.4.7 Surface Activation For Fractionation mg/L); ~96% removal Lower removal rates for shorter May work for various PFAS compounds chains shorter than C8.
+Demonstration of applicability and suitability for PFAS.
+D (Wang, Batchelor, et al. 2016; Ma et al. 2017) 12.4.7 Surface Fraction Activation Foam nation PFOS~0.093-0.382 mMol/L (46.5-191 mg/L); ~96% removal Lower removal rates for shorter chain compounds May work for various PFAS compounds chains shorter than C8.
 Needs to be tested at various sites; removal depends on foam depth, ionic strength of solution, and aeration rates.
-Generates waste stream that still needs disposal Understand mechanism for the varia lengths.
-12.4.8 Deep Well Injection chain compounds Could be utilized for all substances Could be a secure disposal method if proper geological formation is identified.
+Generates waste stream that still needs disposal Understanding the mechanism of removal for the various chain lengths.
+LA (Meng et al. 2018) 12.4.8 Deep W Could be utilized for all substances Could be a secure disposal method if proper geological formation is identified.
 Cost, regulatory approval, and community acceptance.
 No residual waste expected.
-Demonstrational operational consideration proper trans disposal of l
+Demonstration of operational considerations to ensure proper transport and disposal of PFAS.
+LA (USEPA 2019a)